prebid/prebid.github.io/dev-docs/add-video-submodule.md

 # Requirements

 Your page must link the Example Player build from our CDN.
-Alternatively yu can use npm to load the build.
+Alternatively you can use npm to load the build.

 {% endhighlight %}